GEORGE'S COMMUNITY COLLEGE

 Last day to change from "audit to credit" or "credit to audit" for full-semester classes

 Midterm - middle of semester; class will speed up

 Tuesday, October 24

 Last day to withdraw from full-semester classes

 Thurs.-Sun., November 23-26

 Final exam period/last week of classes

-Computer programming maybe done in class (CH-307) on the portable PCs during designated time periods.
+No lab, however computer programming maybe done in class (CH-307) on the portable PCs during designated time periods.